 7-2023 Update-With the help of FT8, the total is now 317 confirmed)

 LoTW also provided 100 countries confirmed for 12M

 I was on 12 meters the day it opened, with a 4 element monobander and a separate tap on the B&W850A in my multi-band homebrew 4-1000 amplifier (built by Jeff, WA8SAJ).
 I worked a bunch, but like 30M, didn't chase the cards.
 They trickled in, and when the band opened up again this year (2013), I started looking for LoTW users to work and finish up DXCC confirmations.
 Most of what was added was via wire antennas and CW is a great help, when the antennas are not terribly effective.

 The new start also means a new website, having retired the old one when I had to change ISPs.
-I'm trying to retain some of the fun links and background that was there, but emphasize what's new here, rather than chronicle the past as my homepage.
+I'm trying to retain some of the fun links and background that was there, but emphasize what's new here rather than chronicle the past as my homepage.
 QRZ.com has a briefer overall history.
-One of the things that has been a useful addition to the free web tools from Google, has been Picasaweb, and its utility as an efficient way to create online photo albums.
+One of the things that has been a useful addition to the free web tools from Google, has been Picasaweb (now gone the way of the dinosaurs), and its utility as an efficient way to create online photo albums.
 I've taken many (sometimes, too many) pictures of projects as I've gone through them, and if the project's name piques your curiosity, take a look.
-Some are more step-by-step, and some have been found and used by others to assist them in related projects, if only as encouragement that "if this guy did it, I can dive in too."
+Some are more step-by-step, and some have been found and used by others to assist them in related projects, if only as encouragement that "This guy did it, I can dive in too."